Hawthorn Entertainment Ltd

 There is currently an issue about any unlicensed use of the name Motown.

-Universal Music Group’s legal department giving them 14 days to stop using
+Music Group’s legal department giving them 14 days to stop using the name in

-the name in any form whatsoever, including the name of an Act, Show,
+any form whatsoever, including the name of an Act, Show, Production or

 As a Past President of The Agents Association (Great Britain) Ltd with vast